Here are tips on how to use The Hobbit Literature Study Guide.

 - Look up the words first and choose a definition that might fit an ancient setting

-- Look up the words as you run into them in the text.
+- Or look up the words as you run into them in the text.

-- Look up only the words as you read and are curious about specific words
+- Try looking up only the words as you read and are curious about specific words

-- Look up the words after you finish the book
+- Or look up the words after you finish the book

 Remember: there’s not ONE right way to homeschool high school, so adapt any 7Sisters guide to your family’s needs!
 Download 7Sisters The Hobbit Literature Study Guide for a rewarding experience for your teens.